 Opportunities for Research in Biophysics, Informatics, and Theoretical Science (ORBITS) has been created as an undergraduate research program that covers Frontiers in Science, Predoctoral Fellowships, and research opportunities for Rice students.

 The Frontiers In Science Seminar Series, a part of the FIS program, consists of presentations in leading-edge interdisciplinary research in biology, chemistry, computer science, mathematics, and physics, as well as open discussions on opportunities in science as a career, research training internships for students, and faculty research collaborations.
 Faculty members, graduate students and postdoctoral scholars in the Center for Theoretical Biological Physics (CTBP) give FIS seminars at UH and HCC throughout each academic year.
-See Frontiers in Science Events for all upcoming events.

 The Predoctoral Fellowship Program in Aiden Lab is looking for great scientists and postdocs to join the team, especially molecular biologists, computer scientists, and biophysicists.
 You will have the opportunity to work on a broad array of projects with an interdisciplinary approach.
 Applied and theoretical aspects of computer science, mathematics, physics, biology, engineering, and economics are used to make landmark discoveries in our lab.